mhofstetter/cilium/Documentation/cmdref/cilium-agent.md

       --bpf-lb-sock-hostns-only                                   Skip socket LB for services when inside a pod namespace, in favor of service LB at the pod interface.
 Socket LB is still used when in the host namespace.
 Required by service mesh (e.g., Istio, Linkerd).
       --bpf-lb-source-range-all-types                             Propagate loadbalancerSourceRanges to all corresponding service types
       --bpf-map-dynamic-size-ratio float                          Ratio (0.0-1.0] of total system memory to use for dynamic sizing of CT, NAT and policy BPF maps (default 0.0025)
-      --bpf-nat-global-max int                                    Maximum number of entries for the global BPF NAT table (default 524288)
+      --bpf-nat-global-max int                                    Maximum number of entries for the global BPF NAT table (auto-calculated by default - otherwise 524288)
-      --bpf-neigh-global-max int                                  Maximum number of entries for the global BPF neighbor table (default 524288)
+      --bpf-neigh-global-max int                                  Maximum number of entries for the global BPF neighbor table (auto-calculated by default - otherwise 524288
       --bpf-node-map-max uint32                                   Sets size of node bpf map which will be the max number of unique Node IPs in the cluster (default 16384)
       --bpf-policy-map-max int                                    Maximum number of entries in endpoint policy map (per endpoint) (default 16384)
       --bpf-policy-map-pressure-metrics-threshold float           Sets threshold for emitting pressure metrics of policy maps (default 0.1)